Fort Ontario Emergency Refugee Shelter: History

-During the 1930's and 40's there was a large amount of antisemitism and opposition to immigration in the United States, with a poll in 1943 showing that 78% of American opposed letting in refugees while several polls between 1940 and 1945 showed 31-48% of American sympathized with or supported antisemitism.
+During the 1930s and '40s there was a large amount of antisemitism and opposition to immigration in the United States, with a poll in 1943 showing that 78% of American opposed letting in refugees while several polls between 1940 and 1945 showed 31-48% of American sympathized with or supported antisemitism.
 This viewpoint was opposed by Jewish groups, several Christian groups, the YMCA, many in the media, and many politicians.
 To appease the latter groups while not upsetting the former too much, President Roosevelt decided to set up a small refugee camp which was just a token concession and not a significant change in policy.

 Among the residents of Oswego the refugees were received extremely well with local president of the Chamber of Commerce and local newspaper owner E.M Waterbury estimating 90% of the population supported the presence of the refugees.

 On June 12, 1944, the Fort Ontario Emergency Refugee Shelter was established in Oswego, New York by order of President Franklin D. Roosevelt and was operated by the War Relocation Authority.
 It was the first and only refugee center established in the United States.
 In August 1944, the shelter received 982 refugees of whom 93% were Jewish with the majority of the rest being Greek with the majority of the remainder being Catholics the group consisted of 369 Yugoslavians, 237 were Austrian, 146 were Poles, 96 were German, 71 were Czechs the rest came from other groups.